Akaash-8/Moon-Phase-Calculator/README.md

 # Moon-Phase-Calculator
-Calculate the moon phase of any date till now.
+A begineer project to calculate the moon phase of any date till now.
+Created using a bit of own skill and a lot of help from AI.